CARA-ch/emed-service-guide/docs/cdachemed/product.md

     Dispensers SHOULD provide it, as it'll enable patient applications to alert them about incomming expiration of active treatment to allow timely re-dispensiation and avoid treatment interuption or expired medication usage.

+## As content

+This structure describes the packaging of the medication and MAY be present.
+It represents the primary description of the packaging of the medicine (e.g., the medicine is packaged in ampoules of 50ml volume each) and may include additional packaging information of how many of the primary packaged items are within an outer package (e.g., 5 ampoules are packaged in a box).
+The primary description of the package SHOULD be consistent with the given pharmaceutical dose form (`#!xml <pharm:formCode>` of the medication, see "Form Code").
+Example: a consistent pharmaceutical dose form to the package form "Ampoules" would be e.g., "Solution for injection".

 ## As content: code

 This SHALL be a GTIN; ATC is not authorized because it does not describe a specific packaging.